Keyboardly-App/keyboardly-dev/doc/Addon.md

 ## Proguard rules

-On the main source code app, the proguard / minify enabled.
+On the main source code app, the proguard / minify is enabled.

 - Make sure the add-on has consumer-rules.pro to prevent error / failed load of the add-on.
 - Be patient to keep some important